-As far as practicable, the Operational Plan has been integrated with GWs Annual Plan.
-The Annual Plan also provides an overview of related pest management activities for the 2011/12 year.
+As far as practicable, the Operational Plan has been integrated with GW's Annual Plan.
+The Annual Plan sets the overall priorities and work programmes for the organisation, and provides an overview of related pest management activities for the 2012/13 year.
 Implementation costs are included in the Annual Plan.

-1.6 Integration with the Biodiversity Strategy
+1.6 Integration with GW biodiversity activities